Weaver Popcorn Company: History

-Founded in 1928 by Ira E. Weaver, whose family still controls the company, it develops, grows, processes, packages, and ships a variety of popcorn products for sale around the world.
+Founded in 1928 by Ira E. Weaver (whose family still controls the company), the company develops, grows, processes, packages, and ships a variety of popcorn products for sale around the world.
 Its customers include store chains around the world, as well as concessionaires, and international popcorn distributors.
 In 2007, the Weaver Popcorn Company became the first company to remove diacetyl, a controversial butter flavoring, from its Pop Weaver microwave popcorn products.

 Products

 Pop Weaver

 Weaver uses canola oil in its products.
 Flavors for microwave oven products include Butter, Light Butter, Extra Butter, Kettle Corn, Caramel, Cinnamon Roll, Jalapeño Cheddar and Parmesan and Herb.
 Flavors for concession sale include Weaver Gold, Caramel & Sweet, Premium Hybrid Yellow, Candy cane flavor, Almond, and chocolate dipped.
 Flavors for pre-popped include Caramel Corn with Peanuts and Dash of Salt.

 Trail's End

-Trail's End is a brand sold by the Boy Scouts of America and Scouts Canada in fundraising.
+Trail's End is a brand sold by Scouting America in fundraising.
 Available flavors from year to year vary, but include: Caramel Corn, Butter Light (microwave), Unbelievable Butter (microwave), Kettle Corn (microwave), Caramel Corn with Almonds & Pecans, Butter Toffee Caramel Corn, Salted Caramel Corn, White Cheddar Cheese, Cheddar Cheese, Jalapeño Cheddar, Cheese Lover's Collection, Sweet and Savory Collection and Popping Corn.
 They also have chocolate products that include Chocolatey Peanut Clusters and Chocolatey Caramel Crunch.
-Consumers can also donate popcorn to the U.S. military by making a cash contribution.
+Consumers can also donate popcorn to the U.S. military and first responders by making a cash contribution.
 Trail's End sends popcorn to the armed services stationed both domestic and international, including combat areas.
-Scouts generally retain over 73% of the proceeds.
+On average, 70% of purchases and donations go directly back to Scouting, benefitting the Scout, their unit, and their Council.